ppdx999/cmdset/cmds/validate-kv/README.md

 - `phone_number`: Optional, valid Japanese phone number format.
 - `primary_contact`: Required, must be `email` or `phone_number`.

+---

 By saving Key-Value formatted data (e.g., user registration info) into a temporary file and validating it with these rules, you can easily ensure data correctness.
+For example, you can validate data submitted via HTTP POST requests using this system.